Free website audit · a plan and a fair price built around your business · no lock-in

 3. SSL certificate (auto-renewal, no manual handling)

-Every site needs HTTPS now — Chrome marks HTTP as “Not Secure”, and Google Search punishes unencrypted sites in rankings.
+Every site needs HTTPS now: Chrome marks HTTP as “Not Secure”, and Google Search punishes unencrypted sites in rankings.
 The right answer is automatic Let’s Encrypt renewal handled at the platform layer: you never see it, it never expires, the green padlock is permanent.
-The wrong answer is a £79/year EV cert that has to be manually rotated; if your provider charges separately for SSL in 2026 they haven’t updated their stack in five years.
+The wrong answer is a £79/year EV cert that has to be manually rotated; if your provider charges separately for SSL in 2026 they have not updated their stack in five years.

 What to ask: “Is SSL auto-renewing at the platform, or is there a manual step on a calendar somewhere?”